csmit195/csmit195/README.md

 I first started learning to code when I was 8 years old, since then I've been involved in many different communities and used my experience to develop new and innovative creations.
 I can confidently say that I've had a positive impact on every community I've contributed too, and will continue to do so.

-Skills: HTML / CSS / JS / NodeJS / PHP / MYSQL / AHK / LUA (Primarily)
+Skills: HTML / CSS / JS / NodeJS / PHP / MYSQL / AHK / LUA

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning a bit of everything